By Amy Gorin, MS, RDN

 This recipe makes four servings, so it’s great for family pizza night.
 Or if you’re like me, you can make it for lunch and store the leftovers in the fridge.
 I suggest serving a couple of slices with a side salad or some steamed or sautéed veggies to add even more greens to your meal.

-If you love vegetarian pizza, also try my:
+If you love vegetarian pizza, also try these healthy pizza recipes:

 Ready to whip up a delicious, veggie-packed pizza?